walczakw/p1-brilliant-vision/README.md

 - __Contact Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to ...

 ![Contact](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/contact.png)

 - __Thank You Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to ...

 ![Thank You](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/thank-you.png)

 - __404 Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to ...

 ![404](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/404.png)